Skip to main content

 Choose your scale factor

-Higher scale factors produce larger files and use more credits.
+Select 1x, 2x, 3x, or 4x.
+Higher factors produce larger images but use more credits.

 4

-A new upscaled image appears on the canvas.
-Your original image is preserved as a separate item.
+The upscaled image appears on the canvas as a new item.
+The original is preserved.

 What you cannot do

-• You cannot upscale a video.
+• You cannot upscale videos.
 This tool works on images only.

 Next steps